 - Real Estate Challenge Sub-Committee Chairs: Dennis Williams, Northmarq Capital & Lauren Pressman, Hillspire & Alexandra Stoelzle, Kilroy Realty

 Developing Leaders Committee

 The Developing Leaders Program offers access to tools, networking and resources to NAIOP San Francisco Bay Area Chapter members who are 35 years old or younger for the purpose of gaining a competitive edge in the commercial real estate industry.
 To participate, you must be a member of the NAIOP San Francisco Bay Area Chapter.
 267 members currently participate in this program.
 The Developing Leaders Committee is responsible for developing programs and services to meet the needs of this group of members.

 Government Affairs Committee

-The legislative action committee is responsible for educating members on “good” and “bad” pending legislation, proactively educating legislators on issues affecting our industry and maintaining a link with our lobbying “voice in Sacramento,” California Business Properties Association.
+The legislative action committee is responsible for educating members on “good” and “bad” pending legislation, proactively educating legislators on issues affecting our industry and maintaining a link with our lobbying “voice in Sacramento,” California Business Properties Association (CBPA).
 One of the most important benefits to our membership is the local, state and national efforts of NAIOP to positively influence legislative policy as well as to keep our members informed of the issues that continually confront our industry.

 Chair: Tess Brandwein — Shartsis Friese LLP